 3. Baby’s Position

 The position of the baby can also affect how quickly labor progresses.
-Ideally, babies should be positioned head down for optimal delivery; if they are not, it may take longer for labor to start.
+Ideally, babies should be positioned head down for optimal delivery; if they are not, it may take longer for labor to start or progress.

 4. Emotional State

-Stress or anxiety can impact physical readiness for labor.
-Relaxation techniques such as breathing exercises or prenatal yoga may help facilitate progress.
+Stress or anxiety can impact physical comfort and coping during early labor.
+Relaxation techniques such as breathing exercises, rest, warm showers, or prenatal yoga may help women feel calmer while they wait for labor to become more established.

 The Role of Healthcare Providers